Norovirus: Hand washing and disinfectants

 Hand washing with soap and water is an effective method for reducing the transmission of norovirus pathogens.
 Alcohol rubs (≥62% isopropyl alcohol) may be used as an adjunct, but are less effective than hand-washing, as norovirus lacks a lipid viral envelope.
 Hand sanitizers based on alcohols tend to be ineffective against noroviruses due to their being non-enveloped, although some virus genotypes were found in in vitro tests with ethanol and isopropyl alcohol to be more susceptible.
-Alcohol susceptibility patterns between different norovirus genotypes were found to vary widely, and virolysis data for a single strain or genotype was not representative for all noroviruses.
+Alcohol susceptibility patterns between different norovirus genotypes were found to vary widely, and virolysis data for a single strain or genotype were not representative for all noroviruses.
 Another study found that alcohol in combination with acid (1% citric acid, e.g. from 15% concentrated lemon juice) produced an effective disinfectant of noroviruses.

 Surfaces where norovirus particles may be present can be sanitised with a solution of 1.5% to 7.5% of household bleach in water, or other disinfectants effective against norovirus.

-Health care facilities
+Healthcare facilities

 In healthcare environments, the prevention of nosocomial infections involves routine and terminal cleaning.
 Nonflammable alcohol vapor in CO_{2} systems is used in health care environments where medical electronics would be adversely affected by aerosolized chlorine or other caustic compounds.

 In 2011, the CDC published a clinical practice guideline addressing strategies for the prevention and control of norovirus gastroenteritis outbreaks in healthcare settings.
 Based on a systematic review of published scientific studies, the guideline presents 51 specific evidence-based recommendations, which were organized into 12 categories: 1) patient cohorting and isolation precautions, 2) hand hygiene, 3) patient transfer and ward closure, 4) food handlers in healthcare, 5) diagnostics, 6) personal protective equipment, 7) environmental cleaning, 8) staff leave and policy, 9) visitors, 10) education, 11) active case-finding, and 12) communication and notification.
 The guideline also identifies eight high-priority recommendations and suggests several areas in need of future research.

 Vaccine trials

 LigoCyte announced in 2007 that it was working on a vaccine and had started phase 1 trials.
 The company has since been taken over by Takeda Pharmaceutical Company.
 As of 2019, a bivalent (NoV GI.1/GII.4) intramuscular vaccine had completed phase 1 trials.
 In 2020 the phase 2b trials were finished.
-The vaccine relies on using a virus-like particle that is made of the norovirus capsid proteins in order to mimic the external structure of the virus.
+The vaccine relies on using a virus-like particle that is made of the norovirus capsid proteins to mimic the external structure of the virus.
 Since there is no RNA in this particle, it is incapable of reproducing and cannot cause an infection.